sp4ke/Angustrap/README.md

 # Angustrap

 My personnal web app seed project.
-Uses: AngularJS, coffeescript, bootstrap, less, animate.css ...
+- It's based on AngularJS, coffeescript and less.
+- Uses git submodules inside /lib directory for project dependencies
+- Customizable scripts for rapid web development

 ## Status

-Not ready for use.
-To start using:
+To start using, just clone this repo then init the submodules.

 * `git submodule init && git submodule update`

+To run the dev server:

-* `./scripts/web-server.js`
+`./scripts/web-server.js`

-* App code is located in app/coffee
+- Application code is located in app/coffee

 ## Noted differences from angular-seed
 * The use of coffeescript requires that Angular be [bootstrapped manually](http://docs.angularjs.org/guide/bootstrap).